kubernetes/kops/docs/state.md

 The local filesystem state store (`file://`) is **not** functional for running clusters.
 It is permitted so as to enable review workflows.

 For example, in a review workflow, it can be desirable to check a set of untrusted changes before they are applied to real infrastructure.
-If submitted untrusted changes to configuration files are naively run by `kops replace`, then Kops would overwrite the state store used by production infrastructure with changes which have not yet been approved.
+If submitted untrusted changes to configuration files are naively run by `kops replace`, then kOps would overwrite the state store used by production infrastructure with changes which have not yet been approved.
 This is dangerous.

 Instead, a review workflow may download the contents of the state bucket to a local directory (using `aws s3 sync` or similar), set the state store to the local directory (e.g. `--state file:///path/to/state/store`), and then run `kops replace` and `kops update` (but for a dry-run only - _not_ `kops update --yes`).
 This allows the review process to make changes to a local copy of the state bucket, and check those changes, without touching the production state bucket or production infrastructure.